Het0907/sms-spam-classifier-main/README.md

-# email-spam-classifier-new
-End to end code for the email spam classifier project
+A machine learning project to classify SMS messages as spam or not spam.